Detailed guides to painful problems, treatments & more

 The carotid sinus reflex: vagal or not?

 Carotid sinus massage and carotid sinus hypersensitivity trigger the carotid sinus reflex, which is a blood-pressure lowering reflex.
-Baroreceptors (pressure detectors) are clustered in the carotid sinus, a bulge in the artery where it forks, beside the Adam’s apple.
+Baroreceptors (pressure detectors) are clustered in the carotid sinus, a bulge in the artery where it forks (beside the Adam’s apple).
 This pesky reflex is probably a major reason why some people are concerned about vagal stimulation from neck massage… and all the more so because it seems to have a hair trigger in some people.
-Carotid sinus hypersensitivity is actually common, but mostly so mild that people don’t even know they have it, so it is probably rare for it to cause dizzying blood pressure drops or fainting.
-But it is a thing, and people might be well aware of a tendency to feel weird or gross when this area is rubbed or stretched.
+Carotid sinus hypersensitivity is actually common, but mostly so mild that people don’t even know they have it.
+So it’s unusual for it to cause dizzying blood pressure drops or fainting.
+But it is a thing, and people might be well aware of their tendency to feel weird or gross when this area is rubbed or stretched.

 A few people who have this self-awareness probably attribute it to “vagus nerve stimulation” — because the carotid sinus reflex is widely seen as vagal thing.
 Except… it’s not a vagal thing.
 Some readers might be quick to try to contradict me on this.
 “But Paul!” they will say, “Carotid sinus massage is a ‘vagal manoeuvre.’
 So it’s obviously vagal stimulation!”

-1. It triggers a reflex… which is not really what people mean by “stimulates the vagus nerve.”19
+1. The vagal manoeuvre just triggers a reflex… which is not really what people mean by “stimulates the vagus nerve,” any more than you can illuminate a whole office building by turning on the lights in the lobby.20

 Therapeutic vagus stimulation with electricity is a real thing, albeit only half-baked.
-But there is no other known way to meaningfully stimulate the vagus nerve — for good or ill — and certainly not with any neck massage that you’d want to receive (or deliver).
+But there is no other known way to meaningfully stimulate the vagus nerve — for good or ill — and certainly not with any neck massage.
+Not one you’d want to receive, anyway.
+Or deliver.

 There are good reasons to avoid massage of the side of the throat and neck, or to do it only slowly and gently and cautiously.
 But vagus stimulation is not the reason why.